6. From New York: Niagara Falls, Washington & Philadelphia Tour

 During your visit, you will learn about the interesting history of these mighty waters and enjoy spectacular views of the falls from different vantage points.
 After an unforgettable experience and wonderful memories, you will return to Times Square in Manhattan arriving back between 11:00 PM and midnight.

 Two days later you will depart again from Times Square now heading south to two of the nation’s capitals.
 Your first destination visit will be Washington D.C. the current capital, where your tour will begin with a visit to the Iwo Jima Memorial, dedicated to honoring the US Marines.

 You will continue with a visit to the impressive Lincoln Memorial honoring the president who promoted the abolition of slavery in the United States.
 Washington D.C. is the center for all three branches of the U.S. government.
 During this tour, you will stop for a classic outside view of the seat of two of them, the White House, home and office of the U.S. President and the Capitol Building, home of the U.S. Congress and where the laws of this country are made.
-Your visit to Washington concludes with free time for lunch on your own and a possible short visit to one of the Smithsonian museums, the world-famous National Air and Space Museum.
+Your visit to Washington concludes with free time for lunch on your own.

 Your next destination is the first-ever U.S. capital, chosen during the Revolutionary War, Philadelphia, PA.
 After an approximately 3-hour journey, you'll arrive directly to Philadelphia's historic Old City neighborhood.